react-static/react-static/examples/css-modules/README.md

-# React-Static - Basic Example
+# React-Static - CSS Modules Example

-This example is the most basic version of react-static available.
+This example is extended from the most basic version of react-static available.
 It includes:
 - Babel
-- CSS imports
+- CSS imports with CSS Modules support enabled
 - Image imports
 - File imports
 - Automatic Routing

-To get started, run `react-static create` and use the `basic` template.
+To get started, run `react-static create` and use the `css-modules` template.